 The Part B monthly premiums for outpatient and doctors’ visits start at 135.50 in 2019.

 The premiums are determined by your income so if you make a larger amount of income your premiums could be higher.

 The annual deductible and coinsurance is $185 in 2019.

 After you pay your deductible, you usually are responsible for about 20% of remaining bill unless there are doctors’ excess charges.

-Medigap insurance or Medicare Supplements are also available to cover the charges that Medicare Part B does not.
+Medigap insurance is also available to cover the charges that Part B does not.

 - Plan Chosen

 - Generic or Brand Name Prescription